1996 Raleigh murders: Trial

-John Williams' trial began in January 1998.
+The trial for John Williams opened in late January 1998.
 Prosecutors sought the death penalty.
-Williams defense admitted that he had killed both women but brought in two mental health specialists to prove that Williams was not in the right state of mind during the murders.
+Williams defense brought in two mental health specialists to prove that Williams was not in the right state of mind during the murders.
 They brought up Williams' childhood, during which he endured a lot of abuse by his stepfather.
 He had watched his sister being sexually assaulted, which according to one of the psychiatrists, made Williams feel powerless.

-They also contested that Williams' iq was measured at 80, which was considerably low on the intelligence scale.
+They also contested that Williams' IQ was measured at 80, which was considerably low on the intelligence scale.
 His defense also doubted the evidence that was used to arrest Williams, swaying the jury the not jump the gun by the DNA evidence.
 They brought up the victim's history of exchanging money for sex and pointed out that the DNA evidence only proved that Williams had sex with the victims at one point.

-At the end of the trial, Williams was found guilty by the seven men and five women jury, and they ultimately decided Williams deserved the death penalty.
+At the end of the trial, Williams was found guilty by the seven men and five women jury.
 He was sentenced to death for both murders and was additionally convicted in the rape of two other women but was acquitted in one attempted rape case.
+An attempt to resentence Williams to life in 2002 was denied by the North Carolina Supreme Court.
 As of 2023, Williams remains on North Carolina's death row awaiting execution.